sileht/python-jsonpath-rw-ext/README.rst

 About arithmetic and list
 -------------------------

-Arithmetic can be used against two list if they have the same size.
+Arithmetic can be used against two lists if they have the same size.

 Example with data::